Dairy Free Pesto Without Pine Nuts

 This post may contain affiliate links.

-This incredible pesto recipe comes together in just a few minutes, with wholesome, healthy ingredients like fresh basil, garlic, olive oil, and cashews and without pine nuts.
+This budget-friendly pesto recipe includes wholesome, fresh ingredients like basil, garlic, olive oil, and cashews instead of pine nuts.

-You can use dairy free pesto in a million ways!
-It’s amazing on pasta, sandwiches, wraps, and even in recipes like pesto chicken salad and pesto baked chicken.
+You can use the dairy free pesto in a million ways!
+It’s amazing on pasta, sandwiches, wraps, and even in recipes like chicken salad and baked pesto chicken.

 This is the recipe I follow at the end of summer when my garden is basically exploding with basil.
-I can’t let it go to waste, so I make a ton of pesto and freeze it.
+It’s a fantastic way to prevent your fresh herbs from going to waste, and it freezes well for 3 months, so you can make as much you want.

-Create all the delicious flavors of classic pesto, but without the dairy and pine nuts.
+It has all of the delicious flavors of classic pesto, but without the dairy and pine nuts.
 This is a winner of a recipe that you are sure to love!

 Happy Kitchen Secrets